orbitalquark/textadept/docs/manual.md

 through files and directories.
 The pane is available only when you need it and quickly gets out of your way when you do not, minimizing distractions.

-You can summon the find & replace pane via `Ctrl+F` on Windows and Linux, `⌘F` on macOS, and `^F` in the terminal version.
+You can summon the find & replace pane via `Ctrl+F` on Windows and Linux/BSD, `⌘F` on macOS, and `^F` in the terminal version.
 It has the usual find and replace functionality you would expect, along with "Match Case", "Whole Word", "[Regex](#regex-and-lua-pattern-syntax)", and "In Files" options.
 The pane also stores find and replace history.
 As you search, Textadept